Higashibrian/Repomatic/README.md

 After a page has become active in the repokeeper use option 1 to add pair of web element and data value identifiers to memory.

 --------------
-Option 2 Add Object
+Option 2 Update Repo
 --------------

 --------------
-Option 3 Add Object
+Option 3 Update Data
 --------------

 --------------
-Option 4 Add Object
+Option 4 Iterate Objects
 --------------